pebreo/pebreo.github.io/midgame/part3-polyamory.md

 In my opinion, even if,poly/ENM cant reverse population collapse, it harms nobody and communication skills upgraded

+## Fumbling in the dark

+To better illuminte the situstion, so as not not stepn any more shit, I propose a mew framework called Paul's Pragmatist Flashlight.
+Indulge me lol

 ## Angela and Gabe
 The phone buzzed on the nightstand, illuminating Angela's face in the soft glow.
 It was Gabe, his message a cascade of words that made her heart skip a beat.
 "I think we could make it work," he said.
 They have been looking into polyamory - reading books, listening to podcasts, and watching videos.